TanyaGr9191/Weebo-proj/README.md

 ## 👩‍💻 Technology

->🔸**React, MongoDB, Express, and Node.js** make up the technology stack.
+>🔸 **React, MongoDB, Express, and Node.js** make up the technology stack.
 >
->🔸Utilizing the **REST API** technique, API calls are made to the backend.
+>🔸 Utilizing the **REST API** technique, API calls are made to the backend.
 >
->🔸For real-time editor updating, the program makes advantage of **webSockets**, that makes it possible to open a two-way interactive communication session between the user's browser and a server.
+>🔸 For real-time editor updating, the program makes advantage of **webSockets**, that makes it possible to open a two-way interactive communication session between    the user's browser and a server.
 >
->🔸**Sass** was used to style and arrange the layout (functions, mixins, variables).
+>🔸 **Sass** was used to style and arrange the layout (functions, mixins, variables).
 >
->🔸**Middleware** was utilized in actions integrating authentication and authorization.
+>🔸 **Middleware** was utilized in actions integrating authentication and authorization.
 >
->🔸Drag-and-drop application added using an **open source library** that enables simple integration of drag-and-drop functionality to the app.
+>🔸 Drag-and-drop application added using an **open source library** that enables simple integration of drag-and-drop functionality to the app.

 ## 🐣 Take your first step